 Did you know that you can install WordPress on your own web server?
 If you didn't know, you can download WordPress from the official repository and run it independently.
 The purpose of this article is to show you how to install WordPress in 5 simple steps.
 As a requirement, you need to have access to a website server supporting MySQL and PHP.
-You might also use a localhost(XAMPP
+You might also use localhost(XAMPP, WAMP...).
+Before you get started, check if your server has all the requirements to run WordPress application.
+You will find some of the basic requirements to install WordPress by visiting this page: WordPress Server requirements.

 - locate the link MySQL® Databases.
 Click on the link